-- Safe Ride Shuttle, 541-346-RIDE (7433), ext.
-2 - Designated Driver Shuttle, 541-346 RIDE (7433) - UOPD Safety Escort, 541-346-2919, provides security escorts 24/7 on main campus property
+- Duck Rides, 541-346-RIDE (7433) - UOPD Safety Escort, 541-346-2919, provides security escorts 24/7 on main campus property as well as 24/7 VIP accessible rides for our students.

 Emergency Response and Evacuation Procedures

 The university sends out two types of alerts that satisfy Clery Act requirements to keep the campus informed about safety and security threats: "timely warnings," and "emergency notifications."